sluukkonen/metrica/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/sluukkonen/metrica.
+Feedback, ideas, bug reports and pull requests are welcome on GitHub at https://github.com/sluukkonen/metrica.

 ## License